procopim/PythonScripts/README.md

 keystore.py
   - requires packages:  cryptography, os, json, sys
   - Usage: `python keystore.py <store|retrieve> <service_name>`
-  - Description: this program will create a secret key stored in the execution directory for your user (linux focused).
-You can then store secretkeys and retrieve them for various services as will.
+  - Description: this program allows you to store secret keys and retrieve them for various services as will.
+It will create a master key stored in the execution directory for your user (linux focused), and uses symmetrical encryption to store those secrets in a non-clear text fashion.